dso6060/jdp/README.md

 - **Clear feedback messages** for all user actions
 - **Professional loading states** during webhook requests
 - **Graceful error recovery** with helpful user guidance

+## Summary

+**Justice Definitions Project Extension** is a Chrome extension that makes legal language accessible through two interaction methods:

+1. **Right-Click Lookup**: Select any text on a webpage and right-click to get instant definition previews in a floating popup
+2. **Sliding Overlay Panel**: Click the extension icon to open a 400px wide overlay that slides in from the right side, featuring built-in search and request functionality

 ### License